How to Become a Forex Trader

-Before you put 1 penny on the line with trading, you'll need some practice.
+Before you put one penny on the line with trading, you'll need some practice.
 A demo account will give you the ability to practice trading without the pressure.

 Before you actually commit to live trading and money on the line, you should be able to profitably trade on your demo account or with paper trading.
-Your track record should be more than a few weeks, at least 3 months, preferably 6 months.
+Your track record should be more than a few weeks, at least three months, preferably six months.

 It will be difficult to refrain from trading after you make those first few profitable trades, but experience really counts in forex trading.
-It's something that you cannot work aroundsetups have to get it the old fashioned way, hard work.
+It's something that you cannot work around.
+You have to get it the old fashioned way, hard work.